 As a strong advocate of awareness raising, I believe that learners should be made aware that well-crafted essays cannot be written in one sitting.
 Also, teachers can introduce the four stages to learners in the classroom.

 Depending on the availability and accessibility of technology, teachers can assign learners to search for information related to an essay topic on the Internet.
 If there is a lack of time or resources, they can provide learners with relevant reading materials.

 Nunan (1991) states that a text is improved by reflection, discussion and reworking successive drafts.
 However, learners often neglect the revising stage.
 It is useful for teachers to provide a list of guidelines to help learners revise their own writing or to facilitate peer-review activities.
-I have included two examples of guidelines here – one for revising (advanced) and one for editing (lower intermediate).
+I have included an example of guidelines here for editing (lower intermediate).

 Badger, R. & White, G. (2000).
 A process genre approach to teaching writing.
 ELT Journal, 54(2), 153-160.

 Nunan, D. (1991).
 English teaching methodology: A textbook for teachers.
 New York: Prentice Hall.

 Dr Jeremy Koay is a New Zealand-based independent researcher and an education consultant at EduMaxi.
 He obtained his PhD in Applied Linguistics from Victoria University of Wellington in 2015.
 His research interests include Discourse Analysis, Genre Analysis and TESOL.